 MaCFE is still at the initial stage of development and has yet to be equipped with its own range of text processing facilities, RapidMiner and an in-house stand-alone program, which was written in Java were employed to generate the word list for MaCFE.
 The word list produced would then be used to evaluate the suitability of the texts chosen to represent the financial domain.
-Table VI presents the first fifty highest words ranked in MaCFE.
+Table 6 presents the first fifty highest words ranked in MaCFE.
 The word list was obtained using the following steps and procedures.

-Step 1: In this step, works done by Verma & Gaur (2014) and Shterev (2013) were adapted. :
+Step 1: In this step, works done by Verma & Gaur (2014) and Shterev (2013) were adapted.
+At this stage, the RapidMiner Studio Educational (7.5.001) Text Processing Package was employed, and the operators utilized for the process are in the following orders:

 Transform Cases: This operator transforms all characters into lowercase.